 Since 2005, Oskar has spoken to over 500,000 people at a combined 800+ elementary schools, junior highs, high schools, collage campuses, corporations, community events and religious organizations.
 When added up, Oskar has given more than 2,000 presentations.

-Oskar is stepping away from presenting to focus on other endeavors including his support in raising funds for the future Phoenix Holocaust Education Center and the creation of a new podcast.
+Oskar is stepping away from presenting to focus on other endeavors including his support in raising funds for the future Phoenix Holocaust Education Center and his podcast, "Tomorrow Will Be A Better Day".
 To continue spreading his voice of tolerance he is providing his 90-minute presentation.
 Also, included below the video is a time stamp list.

 He hopes all of those who have heard him speak have walked away as UPSTANDERS, taking the word, "hate", out of their vocabulary and respecting one another and themselves.
 This video is his legacy to leave with you as a thank you for your time and commitment in teaching the history of the Holocaust.